ubernostrum/webcolors/docs/contents.rst

 .. data:: CSS21_HEX_TO_NAMES

-   A :class:`dict` whose keys are the normalized hexadecimal values of the seventeen named CSS 2.1 colors, and whose values are the corresponding normalized names.
+   A :class:`dict` whose keys are the normalized hexadecimal values of the seventeen named CSS2.1 colors, and whose values are the corresponding normalized names.

 .. data:: CSS3_HEX_TO_NAMES

-   A :class:`dict` whose keys are the normalized hexadecimal values of the 147 names CSS 3 colors, and whose values are the corresponding normalized names.
+   A :class:`dict` whose keys are the normalized hexadecimal values of the 147 names CSS3 colors, and whose values are the corresponding normalized names.

+   .. note:: **Spelling variants**

+      CSS3 provides two names -- `gray` and `grey` -- which each map to the hexadecimal value `#808080`.
+Reversing from the hexadecimal value to a name requires picking one and only one of these, and webcolors chooses `gray` as it was the spelling used by HTML 4, CSS1, and CSS2.

 The canonical names of these constants are as listed above, entirely in uppercase.
 For backwards compatibility with older versions of